 On display in the Portuguese artillery section is the wagon used to transport the triumphal arch to Comercio Square, and outside is a large courtyard flanked by cannons telling the story of Portugal in tiled panels, from the Christian Reconquest to the First World War.

-Huge iron Mortar outside the front entrance to the museum.
+Cast Iron Mortar, No. 75, 9070, guarding the front entrance to the museum.

 225-pounder Espalhafato, also know as "Tigre" (Tiger), bronze gun cast at Goa, India in 1533.
 This stone-throwing gun was used in siege operations.
 This gun has a 244.5-cm calibre, is 331-cm long and has a bore length of 284-cm.
 It throws a 103.5 kg (225 lb) stone ball.
 The gunwas in the fortress of Ormuz and of Diu and came to Lisbon in 1897.

 200-pounder Espalhafato "Touro" (Bull), wrought iron gun cast at Goa, Portugal in the 16th century.
 This stone-throwing gun was used in siege operations.
 This gun has a 43-cm calibre, and is 304 cm long with a bore length of 277 cm and throws a 92 kg (200 lb) stone ball.
 It is built with iron staves reinforced with metal bands, similar to the bombards of the 15th century, but constructed at the beginning of the 16th century in 1515, supposedly in India by Francisco Anes.
 This gun armed the fortress of Diu.